Honours

 Why study Honours?

-Many students enrol in Honours in order to explore an area of research that has come to fascinate them or to cap off a three-year Bachelor of Arts, Bachelor of Communication, or Bachelor of Journalism before entering the world beyond university.
+Many students enrol in Honours in order to explore an area of research that has come to fascinate them or to cap off a three-year bachelor program before entering the world beyond university.

 To ease the transition from undergraduate to Honours, the School of Communication and Arts has put in place a support network that makes it as easy as possible for you to become part of our research community.